-Then, a couple months later, I came across an ad online for something called online personal training.
+Then, a couple months later, I came across an ad online for something called online personal trainer.
 At first, I must admit I thought that whole thing sounded kind of stupid.
 How can you personally train with someone online?

 But then, after seeing the ad a couple more times, curiosity got the best of me.
 The company, Caliber Fitness, offered a free trial, so I figured it was worth signing up just so that I could see how it worked.
 It was $99 a month after the trial, which seemed reasonable to me, compared to how much I was spending on my trainer back in the day.

 Plus, I liked how they seemed to focus on strength training in addition to fat loss.
 I always kind of liked lifting weights, but had lost all of the muscle that I had from my college days.
 If I could lose the weight and put on some more muscle to replace it, all the better.

 So, after signing up, I was matched up with my trainer, Chris.
 I downloaded the app that he sent me and filled out a consultation form outlining exactly what I was looking to accomplish.
 I told Chris that I wanted to get down to around 200 lbs, and hopefully build some muscle too, but that I didn’t want to get too jacked – not that I expected this to actually be a problem!